tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

     }
 ```

-* Here the important part of the method descripton is "Re-maps a given copyright_id to the 0x0000000000000000000000000000000000000000".
+* Here the important part of the method descripton is "Remaps a given copyright_id to the 0x0000000000000000000000000000000000000000".

-* Remember we've already implemented a function that can re-map copyright to a new owner's address called `transferCopyrightOwnership`.
+* Remember: we've already implemented a function that can remap copyright to a new owner's address called `transferCopyrightOwnership`.

 Next, add the code implementation for each commented step inside the `renounceCopyrightOwnership` method.